 The investigation team will need to develop an action plan to respond to a specific scenario.
 In the case of possibly non-existent vendors, a covert action plan would include calling the vendor phone number or conducting a website search.
 An overt procedure would be an unannounced site visit to the vendor’s indicated address.

-With the release of IDEA 10, two new features have been added to help quickly identify trends and patterns that may point to fraud:
+With the latest release of IDEA, new features help quickly identify trends and patterns that may point to fraud:

 This data visualization tool in the Analytics tab helps you see outliers, distributions and trends across multiple databases.
 Findings are presented in dashboards which can be saved and shared through the library.